 But when the start of the new semester arrived, things grew cold.
 Aside from one brief chance encounter at the UCC, Jared dropped off the face of the planet as far as I was concerned, and left me wondering what I had done to deserve his silence.
 So I hinted at my confusion, somewhat subtly, via text message.
 Maybe more than once.
 (Oops.)

 Finally, a few days before Valentine’s Day, he asked me to grab dinner so we could “talk.”
 I braced myself for a letdown, but not the punch in the stomach that was waiting for me.
 In between bites of chips and salsa, Jared struggled to look me in the eye as he hesitantly explained why I hadn’t heard from him since January.
-His exact words elude me, I’m afraid, but I do remember the implication of his message painfully well: As a Catholic woman, who should have been more concerned with guarding my heart than landing a boyfriend, I had disappointed him with my lack of… I don’t even know, reserve?
+His exact words elude me, I’m afraid, but I do remember the implication of his message painfully well: As a Catholic woman, who should have been more concerned with guarding my heart than landing a boyfriend, I had turned him off with my “anticipation and expectations,” my lack of… I don’t even know, reserve?
 Passivity?
-He “hated to lead me on,” he mumbled, but there would be no more phone calls or dinner dates.
+He hated to lead me on, he mumbled, but there would be no more phone calls or dinner dates.
 I had blown it.

 Which could have been the end of the whole thing.
 I could have just gotten up and walked out, like any other woman scorned.
 Or, at least, finished my enchiladas and left him with the bill.
 But what I did was a thousand times more shameful: I looked down at my food—which suddenly didn’t seem so appetizing—told him I understood, and apologized.
 For what, you may ask?
 I apologized for misreading the signs, distracting him from his work, expecting anything from him at all.
 And sadly, I meant it.